Competitive Pricing Intelligence

 • Apollo.io firmographic enrichment per competitor (employee count, industry, funding, revenue)

-• Per-competitor web research via Sonnet 4.6 + web_search (pricing pages, announcements, campaigns)
+• Per-competitor web research via the analysis model + web_search (pricing pages, announcements, campaigns)

 • 6-signal pricing taxonomy: price_increase, price_decrease, new_tier, discount_campaign, freemium_launch, enterprise_shift

-• Cross-competitor strategy analysis via Opus 4.6 (market-wide trends, coordinated moves, pricing position)
+• Cross-competitor strategy analysis via the primary reasoning model (market-wide trends, coordinated moves, pricing position)

 • Per-competitor recommendations: RESPOND, MONITOR, or IGNORE with rationale